• Skip to main content

 • Prosciutto - An Italian salt cured ham, prosciutto is absolutely delicious in this dish!
 You can find it packaged at the grocery store, or try asking at the deli counter.
 They can often shave you the 6 slices you need for this recipe for cheaper than the packages.
 Ask them not to put paper between each slice, for how little prosciutto weighs and how much it costs per pound, you are paying more for the paper than for the meat!

-• Garlic - Garlic is a classic flavor in this creamy pepper sauce, and mincing your own fresh garlic is the best!
+• Garlic - Garlic is a classic flavor in this creamy prosciutto pasta sauce, and mincing your own fresh garlic is the best!

 • Salt and Pepper - This sauce is simply seasoned with just salt and pepper.
 Nothing fancy needed, the prosciutto and veggies provide great flavor.

-• Heavy Cream - The magic ingredient in Alfredo veggie pasta!
+• Heavy Cream - The magic ingredient in this Alfredo with prosciutto pasta!
 Heavy cream keeps well in the fridge for about a month, so it's an ingredient I like to always keep on hand!
 As it cooks, it reduces and turns creamy.
 Yep, that's all an Alfredo cream sauce is, flavored and reduced heavy cream!

 • Frozen Peas - I love pasta and peas because it is such an easy way to add another vegetable.
-Throw a bag in the freezer, they thaw easily in the sauce, and are just a great add-in for pasta.
+Throw a bag in the freezer, they thaw right in the sauce, and are just a great add-in for faralle pasta.

 Creamy Farfalle Pasta with Prosciutto and Peas